TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

 V1.1.7
 ------

+ * In entity zoom view, press CONTROL to allow more accurate XYZ placement
  * Added USE KEY field to zone markers (so the zoneanykeyactivate.fpi can be used)
  * Fixed Basic3D.DLL so old material index not returned with static collision result
  * Second level play will not crash, even if stand on box at end of level one